Willowbrook State School: Scandals and abuses

+Rivera's exposé motivated John Lennon and Yoko Ono to hold a benefit concert for Willowbrook, performing two shows at Madison Square Garden on August 30, 1972.
+A recording of the concert was released after Lennon's death as Live in New York City, and the concert is the centerpiece of the 2024 documentary One to One: John & Yoko.

-In 1975, a consent judgment was signed, and it committed New York state to improve community placement for the, now designated, "Willowbrook Class."
+In 1975, a consent judgment was signed, and it committed New York state to improve community placement for the now-designated "Willowbrook Class".
 The publicity generated by the case was a major contributing factor to the passage of a federal law — the Civil Rights of Institutionalized Persons Act of 1980.

 According to a February 2020 New York Times investigation "[t]hat vow has been broken: Many of the institution's 2,300 alumni who are alive today still suffer from mistreatment."
 The Times reported that in 2019 there have been "97 reported allegations of physical abuse by group home workers against Willowbrook alumni..." also "34 allegations of psychological abuse and hundreds more of neglect and other mistreatment, like improper use of restraints or seclusion, medication errors and theft."
 Investigations were conducted by the New York State Office for People With Developmental Disabilities but were unable to prove abuse claiming that "Strong union protections allowed them to block their dismissals in arbitration."
 Bronx County District Attorney Darcel Clark investigated one facility that houses Willowbrook alumni but found insufficient evidence for abuse, witnesses not willing to come forward, and victims not able to speak for themselves.
 "It’s not whether or not it happened," she said.
 "It's what could we prove."